-Your rabbits will still need as much space as they would outside.
-To achieve this, a minimum of one standard-sized room will need to be converted into their living quarters.
+Your rabbits will still need as much space indoors as they would outside.
+To achieve this, you’ll need to convert a minimum of one standard-sized room into their living quarters.

-- If the floor is not carpet, consider rugs or plenty of ‘hop to’ areas as slippery flooring can cause muscle wastage or back damage
+- Unless the floor is carpet, you should consider rugs or plenty of ‘hop to’ areas, as slippery flooring can cause muscle wastage or back damage

-- The room will require natural sunlight and remain a steady, comfortable room temperature that will aid their natural twice-a-year moult
+- Your rabbits will need a room with natural sunlight and a steady, comfortable room temperature that will aid their natural twice-a-year moult

 - All electrical wires or plastic water pipes will need protecting from being chewed

 - All household plants will need to be removed

 - Provide lots of toys and activities, like dig trays, litter trays and items for them to hop on to and run through

 - Be prepared for chewing of furniture, faeces and urine stains on flooring.